someweisguy/esp_dmx/README.md

 A quirk of the default ESP-IDF GPIO ISR is that lower GPIO numbers are processed earlier than higher GPIO numbers.
 It is recommended that the DMX RX pin be shorted to a lower GPIO number in order to ensure that the DMX timing tool can run with low latency.

 It is important to note that the timing tool requires a fast clock speed in order to maintain low latency.
 In order to guarantee accuracy of the timing tool, the ESP32 must be set to a CPU clock speed of at least 160MHz.
-This setting can be configured in `sdkconfig`.
+This setting can be configured in `sdkconfig` if the ESP-IDF is used.

 Before enabling the timing analysis tool `gpio_install_isr_service()` must be called.